Auto Insurance

 Does a gap in coverage increase your premium?

-If an insurance company cancels your policy for a negative reason, you may see an increase in your next insurance premium with a new company.
+If an insurance company initiates cancellation of your policy, you may see an increase in your next insurance premium with a new provider.

-Licence suspension.
-When your driver's licence is suspended due to a driving conviction, for example, your insurance provider may cancel your policy.
-Similarly, if you're convicted of driving without insurance during the coverage lapse period, you could also face a higher insurance premium when you re-apply.
+If your driver’s licence is suspended—due to a conviction, for example—your insurer may cancel your policy.
+Similarly, being caught driving without insurance during a lapse can lead to higher premiums when you reapply.

 Related: What to do if your insurance provider suddenly increases their rate?